 Activation and dimerization of the receptor tyrosine kinase

-When a dimeric ligand binds to the receptor in the cytoplasmic ligand binding domain, conformational changes occur that leads to the receptor dimerization.
-Once receptor forms a dimer, the key tyrosine residue in the C-lobe is autophosphorylated leading to the activation of the RTK.
-However, activation loop also plays an important role in the activation of the RTK.
+When a dimeric ligand binds to the receptor in the cytoplasmic ligand-binding domain, conformational changes occur that lead to the receptor dimerization.
+Once the receptor forms a dimer, the key tyrosine residue in the C-lobe is autophosphorylated leading to the activation of the RTK.
+However, the activation loop also plays an important role in the activation of the RTK.

 Once the activation loop is removed from the C-lobe, the key tyrosine residue in the C-lobe is autophosphorylated and causes trans-phosphorylation of other tyrosine residues in the C-lobe of the partner receptor making the RTK active.
 Activated tyrosine kinase domain trans-phosphorylates different key tyrosine residues in the partner receptors and creates binding sites for downstream cytoplasmic signaling molecules.